SQL Interview Questions

 35. What is the difference between Cluster and Non-Cluster Index?

-For more details please refer Difference between Clustered index and No-Clustered index article.
+For more details please refer Difference between Clustered index and the No-Clustered index article.

 36. What is MySQL collation?